 Recommend you more clearly support your conclusions with learnings from the data i.e. draw out the data driven aspect.

 Agreed.
 In our enthusiasm to maximise inclusion of interesting content, we did not retain enough detail in the conclusion section linking back to what we found in the data.
-Action complete: We have included more complete linking of conclusions back to data in [section 4] of the present report.
+Action complete: We have included more complete linking of conclusions back to data in Section 4 of the present report.

 Peer review